emil-ke/.dotfiles/README.md

 # .dotfiles

-the install.sh script will only work for arch or arch-based systems since it utilizes pacman (archs package manager)
+The install.sh script will only work for arch or arch-based systems since it uses pacman to install the dependencies

 ## Install